compose/transporter/README.md

-postgres - a postgres adaptor that functions as both a source and a sink rabbitmq - an adaptor that handles publish/subscribe messaging with RabbitMQ rethinkdb - a rethinkdb adaptor that functions as both a source and a sink transformer - an adaptor that transforms documents using a javascript function
+postgres - a postgres adaptor that functions as both a source and a sink rabbitmq - an adaptor that handles publish/subscribe messaging with RabbitMQ rethinkdb - a rethinkdb adaptor that functions as both a source and a sink
 ```

 Giving the name of an adaptor produces more detail, such as the sample configuration.